opent03/common_ml_algos/README.md

 # the extra jupyter notebook i uploaded most recently
-Takes a meme approach to classifying mnist by using umap+tsne features and xgboost. ~98%.
+Takes an unorthodox approach to classifying mnist by using umap+tsne features and xgboost. ~98%.